Xilinx/PYNQ/ubuntu/README.md

 to make it executable before you launch it.

 ### Installing `pyxi` easily using pip
-an easy alternative to script #3 is to install the pyxi package using `pip` directly (and avoid all the hassle of manually copying files).
-To do that, simply type from a terminal while being in the home directory (/home/xpp)
+An easy alternative to script #3 is to install the pyxi package using `pip` directly (and avoid all the hassle of manually copying files).
+To do that, simply type from a terminal while being in the home directory (/home/xpp).
 ```
 sudo -H pip install -e 'git+https://github.com/Xilinx/Pyxi@master#egg=pyxi&subdirectory=python'
 ```